mzat-msft/tutorials/llm-math/README.md

 natural language processing, enabling a wide range of applications from text generation to complex problem-solving.
 However, despite their impressive capabilities, LLMs still face significant challenges when it comes to arithmetic and mathematical operations.
-In this blog post, we will explore some of the key issues that LLMs encounter in these areas, provide examples of common errors, and show how an agentic approach can help us get better results.
+This article explores some of the key issues that LLMs encounter in these areas, provides examples of common errors, and shows how an agentic approach can help provide better results.

-The tutorial will make use of AutoGen and will show you how to improve mathematical operations in two ways.
-The first one is by giving a tool to an LLM allowing it to perform simple calculations.
-The second implementation is an agentic system that can perform various mathematical tasks.
+The tutorial makes use of AutoGen and shows you how to improve mathematical operations in two ways.
+The first is by giving a tool to an LLM allowing it to perform simple calculations.
+The second is the implementation of an agentic system that can perform various mathematical tasks.
 The code in this tutorial can be found [here](https://github.com/mzat-msft/tutorials/tree/main/llm-math).